villegame/datalog-2-sw/README.md

 exit
 ```

+And continue to install node.js.

-If you get perl warnings and error, exit by:
+If you got perl warnings and error, exit by:

 ```
 exit
 ```

-and fix locale issue by setting locales to en_US.UTF-8 (in this case):
+and fix locale issue by setting locales to whichever you installed earlier, in this example en_US.UTF-8:

 ```
 export LANGUAGE=en_US.UTF-8